Are Over-The-Counter Medications Safe For My Dog?

 Top 10 Most Poisonous Human Medications for Pets

-Leaving a pill bottle opened on a low counter top, packing your medication in a plastic bag or accidentally dropping a pill on the floor could harm your dog more than you realize.
+Leaving a pill bottle opened on a low countertop, packing your medication in a plastic bag, or accidentally dropping a pill on the floor could harm your dog more than you realize.
 Dr. Justine Lee, associate director of veterinary services at the Pet Poison Hotline, says 50 percent of the approximately 150,000 annual calls the hotline gets are about pets swallowing human medications.
 Recently, the hotline came out with a review of the call data, which revealed the top 10 offenders.

 NSAIDs (Nonsteroidal Anti-Inflammatory Drug)

-Benzodiazepines (Xanax, Valium etc) and Sleep Aids
+Benzodiazepines (Xanax, Valium, etc.) and Sleep Aids

-They’re designed to reduce anxiety or improve sleep, but many dogs instead become agitated rather than sedated.
+These drugs reduce anxiety or improve sleep, but many dogs instead become agitated rather than sedated.
 Lee says such medications are commonly left on a bedside table.
 “Putting them there helps people remember to take them,” says Lee.
 “But curious animals often get to them first.”

 Birth Control Pills

-“The containers are colorful, plastic and may make a rattling noise,” says Lee.
+“The containers are colorful, plastic, and may make a rattling noise,” says Lee.
 “Dogs seem to find them irresistible.”
 Thankfully, most canines aren’t affected by accidental ingestions, but non-spayed female dogs are at risk of side effects.
 High doses can also lead to serious bone marrow problems.